alokebd/spring2.7j8-mongo-documents-relationship/spring-mongo-embedded-master/README.md

 - Change application.properties for DB connection attributes (db name, user and password).

 ## Architecture
-- One user can have multiple products and use has one address.
+- One user can have multiple products and user has one address.
 -![architecture](architecture.png)